lynkos/grovers-algorithm/README.md

 2. If you haven't already, [set up and activate your environment](https://py-vscode.readthedocs.io/en/latest/files/venv.html) (Anaconda or another Python environment in which you've installed Jupyter)
 3. Select environment (using the `Python: Select Interpreter` command from the Command Palette)
 4. Open `Grovers-Algorithm.ipynb`
-5. Click on `Select Kernel` to choose a kernel
+5. Click on `Select Kernel` and choose a kernel
 6. Click on `Run All` to run all cells
 7. Deactivate your virtual environment whenever you're finished with using `Grovers-Algorithm.ipynb`